Search

 It has life support devices and critical care equipment on board, serving as both emergency treatment and emergency transportation.

-Ambulance services improve people’s access to medical care since it runs for 24 hours and also because they transfer patients to healthcare facilities from rural or remote areas.
+Ambulance services improve people’s access to medical care because they run for 24 hours and also because they transfer patients to healthcare facilities from rural or remote areas.

 Mobile Response Van

-One effective way to put a mobile medical vehicle to use is as a mobile urgent care clinic.
+One effective way to use a mobile medical vehicle is as a mobile urgent care clinic.

 Urgent care clinics help people in immediate need of medical services while reducing traffic to overrun emergency rooms without calling an ambulance.